milemu23/URL-Shortener/README.md

 # Testing the API

-0. Using Postman is the suggested way to test
+0. Using Postman is the suggested way to test<br />
  RESULT

  ```